progit/progit/de/02-git-basics/01-chapter2.markdown

 Although it can be amazingly useful for crafting commits exactly how you want them, the staging area is sometimes a bit more complex than you need in your workflow.
 If you want to skip the staging area, Git provides a simple shortcut.
 Providing the `-a` option to the `git commit` command makes Git automatically stage every file that is already tracked before doing the commit, letting you skip the `git add` part:

 Obwohl die Staging Area unglaublich nützlich ist, um genau diejenigen Commits anzulegen, die du in deiner Projekt Historie haben willst, ist sie manchmal auch ein bißchen umständlich.
-Git stellt dir deshalb eine Abkürzung zur Verfügung, mit der du die Staging Area überspringen kannst.
+Git stellt dir deshalb eine Alternative zur Verfügung, mit der du die Staging Area überspringen kannst.
 Wenn du den Befehl `git commit` mit der Option `-a` ausführst, übernimmt Git automatisch alle Änderungen an dejenigen Dateien, die sich bereits unter Versionskontrolle befinden, in den Commit - so dass du auf diese Weise den Schritt `git add` weglassen kannst:

 	$ git status
 	# On branch master